Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/MigrationGuide.md

 In v7, user would initialize the `ServiceBusClient` and call `CreateSender()` method to create a `ServiceBusSender` and `CreateReceiver()` method to create a `ServiceBusReceiver`.
 There are two ways of sending several messages at once.

-The first way uses the `SendAsync`overload that accepts an IEnumerable of `ServiceBusMessage`.
+The first way uses the `SendMessagesAsync`overload that accepts an IEnumerable of `ServiceBusMessage`.
 With this method, we will attempt to fit all of the supplied messages in a single message batch that we will send to the service.
 If the messages are too large to fit in a single batch, the operation will throw an exception.

 The second way of doing this is using safe-batching.
 With safe-batching, you can create a `ServiceBusMessageBatch` object, which will allow you to attempt to add messages one at a time to the batch using the `TryAdd` method.
 If the message cannot fit in the batch, `TryAdd` will return false.
-If the `ServiceBusMessageBatch` accepts a message, user can be confident that it will not violate size constraints when calling `SendAsync()` via `ServiceBusSender`.
-To receive a batch of messages, user would call `ReceiveBatchAsync()` method via `ServiceBusReceiver`.
+If the `ServiceBusMessageBatch` accepts a message, user can be confident that it will not violate size constraints when calling `SendMessagesAsync()` via `ServiceBusSender`.
+To receive a set of messages, a user would call `ReceiveMessagesAsync()` method via `ServiceBusReceiver`.

 In v4: